MRC01/DnDFile/README.md

 So far, it does a lot but it's not complete.
-What it does: ability scores & adjustments, picking the best class based on scores, picking a compatible race, pick a gender and a name, equipment appropriate to the class, including weapons and armor.
+What it does: ability scores & adjustments, picking the best class based on scores, picking a compatible race, pick a gender and a name, randomized equipment appropriate to the class, including weapons and armor.
 The rest must be done manually, but this saves a lot of time.

 I wrote this program long ago, back when Ant was commonly used.